ZJUVAI/Newclid/experiments/single_problem_multi_gpu_eval/README.md

 - `base_multi_gpu_agent.py` is the shared search chassis.
 It owns the frontier loop, GPU dispatch coordination, DDAR future scheduling, and success/failure payload construction.
 - `lm_multi_gpu_agent.py` adapts the shared chassis to text-only search state `ProblemJGEX`.
 - `visual_multi_gpu_agent.py` adapts the shared chassis to visual search state `(problem, proof)` so each expansion can render a fresh image.
-- `model_pool.py` manages the resident GPU workers and dispatches one request at a time to each worker.
+- `model_pool.py` manages the resident GPU workers and dispatches one request batch at a time to each worker.
-- there is no request batching in the current implementation; the historical `batch_size=1` path has been flattened into a single-request queue
+- request batching is controlled by `gpu_batch_size`; `gpu_batch_size=1` preserves the historical single-request behavior

 ## Execution Flow